brando90/brandomiranda/prospective-collaborations.md

 # Prospective Collaborations: Interested in a collaborating with me on a research project?

-This is a great read for all:
+This is a great read for everyone:
 [Professor Koyejo's advise for his own prospective students](https://cs.stanford.edu/~sanmi/preparation.html).

 ## Undergraduates and Master Students at Stanford

 I'm always keen and excited to work with motivated and talented students.
-I also always have more ideas than I can ever execute.
+I always have more ideas than I can ever execute.
 However, research is challenging -- yet rewarding -- and mentoring is a time-consuming endeavor.
-Therefore, I've created this process to aid me in the selection of prospective mentees:
+Therefore, I've created this process to aid us in the matching processes:

-The application process to work with me is designed to ensure dedicated, independent, and focused individuals are selected for mentoring opportunities.
+The application process to work with me is designed to ensure dedicated, independent, and focused individuals are matched mentoring opportunities.
-In order to be considered, please adhere to the following steps -- where step 1-4 should be included in your email to me:
+In order to be considered, please adhere to the following steps -- where step 1-4 should be included in your first email to me:

 1. Submit a small paragraph detailing your motivation for engaging in research and career plans.
 Along stating if you can commit to a minimum of 10 hours per week.
-I typically recommend a 20-hour weekly commitment, as research can be challenging, and it is crucial that the time I invest in mentoring is used effectively.
-A commitment of at least two quarters is required, with a recommended duration of three to four quarters.
+I typically recommend a 20-hour weekly commitment, as research can be challenging, and it is crucial for the time be productive for all parties involved.
+A commitment of at least two quarters is required, with a recommended duration of three to four quarters (~1 year ideal).
-2. Provide a copy of your CV and all relevant academic transcripts.
-It is your responsibility to clarify any unfamiliar information or discrepancies that may be present in your documents.
-Completion of classes related to machine learning, such as CS 229 or Deep Learning CS 230, is a minimum requirement, as well as coding and software development experience.
+2. Provide me a copy of your CV and all relevant academic transcripts.
+It is your responsibility to clarify any unfamiliar information or discrepancies that may be present in the documents.
+Completion of classes related to Machine Learning, such as CS 229 or Deep Learning CS 230, is a strongly suggested (or equivalent experience), as well as coding/software development experience.
 3. I would also like to learn about your proficiencies in the areas of mathematics, science, and engineering.
+4. Obtain a recommendation from a previous mentor/teacher/profess.
+At the very least an e-mail where someone endorses you.
+The best recommendation would be a strong letter of recommendation -- ideally from a faculty member.
+While a brief letter/e-mail helps, a more comprehensive endorsement is preferred.

+After reviewing the above I will reply with the following if it seems we are a good match within a week:

-4. Take part in a technical interview, during which you will spend approximately 10 minutes discussing your contributions to a previous technical project you have been involved in + 5 minutes discussing the project.
+5. Take part in an 30 minutes interview; during which we will spend approximately 15 minutes discussing your contributions to a previous technical project + 7 minute discussing your background & motivations + 8 minutes discussing the potential future project.
-5. Obtain a strong recommendation letter -- ideally from a faculty member.
-While a brief letter will suffice, a more comprehensive endorsement is preferred.
-If they are a faculty and do not have the time to write a letter -- an e-mail endorsing you would suffice.

-By following these steps, you will demonstrate your commitment to excellence and your ability to work independently.
+By following these steps, you will demonstrate your initiative along with your commitment to excellence and your ability to work independently.
+I do have to have a high bar but I've designed the requirements so that you can are encouraged to apply.
+If you are on the fence I encourage you to apply anyway and have your recommender write a brief e-mail.
+While our standards are high, we have carefully designed the requirements to encourage a wide range of candidates to apply.
+If you're uncertain, we urge you to apply anyway.
+Your recommender can also assist by writing a brief email to support your application.
+We believe in potential and growth, and we encourage you to take this step with us.
 To foster a productive and professional working relationship I'd like to outline my minimum expectations:

 1. Independence, Initiative and Communication: I expect you to work independently while maintaining consistent communication.
 Ideally, we should stay in touch daily or weekly through asynchronous means, rather than relying on lengthy, unproductive meetings.
 I strongly prefer not to use Zoom for meetings.
 In-person meetings are preferred and I expect those encounters to be efficient and valuable for both of us.